roag92/angular-github-issues/README.md

 ## Installing repository

-Type `npm install` to get all dependencies.
+Type `yarn install` to get all dependencies.

 This application does an OAuth Authentication with GitHub through Firebase to create and read issues from this repository.